-In the above section, we discussed discrete spin structure and Kasteleyn orientation construction on arbitrary 2D triangulation lattice.
-We can now decorate Kitaev's Majorana chains using these rules and systematically classify 2D FSPT states using FSLU transformations.
+In the above subsection, we discuss discrete spin structures and Kasteleyn orientation construction on arbitrary 2D triangulation lattices.
+We can now decorate Kitaev's Majorana chains using these rules and systematically classify 2D FSPT states by using FSLU transformations.